 to meet the child, nevertheless, in exceptional cases one of the adoptive candidates

-• The preliminary trip is made in order to meet the child and normally lasts 6 days.
+may travel to Bulgaria alone to meet the child. - The preliminary trip is made in order to meet the child and normally lasts 6 days.
 The

 second trip takes 6 to 7 days.
 During the last trip the passport and visa (if required) is